Rico Dardis death accused 'told wife of murder in recording'

 A recording of Mr Gerlach saying "I murdered him" was played to Winchester Crown Court earlier.

 The trial previously heard the victim, from Boscombe, Dorset, had gone out on the boat with the two defendants on the Whitsun Bank Holiday Monday.

-The prosecution alleges Mr Dardis was pushed into the water and run over with the boat's propeller.'Deserved it'
+The prosecution alleges Mr Dardis was pushed into the water and run over with the boat's propeller.

 Earlier, the court heard Mr Gerlach, who owned the boat, originally told police Mr Dardis had fallen into the sea and been run over by accident.